uber/cadence/canary/README.md

 #### Cron Canary: periodically running Sanity test suite

 The Cron workflow is not a test case.
-It's a top level workflow to kick off the Sanity suite(described below) periodically.
+It's a top-level workflow to kick off the Sanity suite(described below) periodically.
 To start the cron canary:
 ```
  ./cadence-canary start -mode cronCanary